 Home page Strategic domains Map of projects News & Knowledge

-A Step Forward towards Partnership for Progress: "Civil Society and Local Government"
+A Step Forward towards Partnership for Progress

 "Citizen engagement in decision-making processes in political and public life is the foundation for advancing and realizing human rights.
 It is the responsibility of all of us to preserve peace and stability and contribute to sustaining a sustainable and inclusive society in Bosnia and Herzegovina," concluded the conference "Civil Society and Local Government" held on April 3, 2024, within the PRAGG - Proactive Citizens project.

-A Step Forward towards Partnership for Progress:
+A Step Forward towards Partnership for Progress

 The event began with the presentation of initiatives supported by PRAGG, through cooperation with citizens and civil society organizations, with the support of local authorities, aimed at addressing the direct needs of citizens throughout Bosnia and Herzegovina.
 Representatives of local communities where PRAGG is present, including Gračanica, Bijeljina, Tuzla, Teslić, Modriča, Srbac, Trebinje, Bihać, exchanged views and drew conclusions on three important topics: a) transparency in the allocation of public funds to civil society organizations; b) categorization and registration of civil society organizations; and c) establishing cooperation and partnerships between civil society organizations and local authorities.